-The diagrams of operating principles of the μ -FEP fire-/extinguisher system, included in this manual, are intended to support this manual and are therefore not intended and suitable for technical implementation or realization.
-No part of this manual may be reproduced, stored in an automated database or made public in any form or by any means either electronically, mechanically or by photocopying, recording, or in any other way, without prior written permission from K&G Groep BV.
-The policy of the K&G Groep BV is one of continuous improvement and as such we reserve the right to make changes to product specifications at any time and without prior notice.
+The diagrams of operating principles of the μ-FEP fire-/extinguisher system, included in this manual, are intended to support this manual and are therefore not intended and suitable for technical implementation or realization.
+No part of this manual may be reproduced, stored in an automated database, or made public in any form or by any means either electronically, mechanically or by photocopying, recording, or in any other way, without prior written permission from K&G Groep BV.
+The policy of the K&G Groep BV is one of continuous improvement and as such we reserve the right to make changes to product F© (E specifications at any time and without prior notice.
+Errors and omissions excepted.